 Sara Citron, a PhD student in the University of Lethbridge's Department of Neuroscience, was selected as a Smithsonian Institution Ten-Week Graduate Student Fellow this summer.
-Starting in August, the fellowship offers her a ten-week internship at the National Museum of Natural History in Washington, D.C., where she will study an extinct birds of the genus Apteribis, flightless birds from the ibis family.
+Starting in August, the fellowship offers her a ten-week internship at the National Museum of Natural History in Washington, D.C., where she will study extinct birds of the genus Apteribis, flightless birds from the ibis family.

 “This might be a little weird, but it’s not just birds that interest me; I really like everything that has vertebrae,” laughs Citron.